Growing Great Garlic

 Why Grow Your Own Garlic?

-Besides better flavor and food miles, it also makes a wonderful companion plant in the vegetable garden.
-By adding garlic bulbs (or any Allium really) to your garden you can deter pests like mice, moles, voles, and even rabbits!
+Besides better flavor and food miles, garlic also makes a wonderful companion plant in the vegetable garden.
+By adding garlic bulbs (or any Allium, really) to your garden, you can deter pests like mice, moles, voles, and even rabbits!

-Garlic is also fun to grow because of its slightly off kilter planting cycle- in the north we plant in the late fall when everything else has already died back.
+Garlic is also fun to grow because of its slightly off kilter planting cycle.
+In the north we plant in the late fall when everything else has already died back.
 Just being able to dig into the soil at this time of year is a treat!
-It is also one of the first annuals to pop up in the vegetable garden, coming soon after it’s cousin, chives.
+It is also one of the first annuals to pop up in the vegetable garden, coming soon after its cousin, the chive.

 Hard or Soft?